bidah/expo-iap-ai-token-subscription/README.md

 A database-agnostic IAP subscription and AI token/generation management library for Expo React Native apps.

+## The Problem

+Building AI-powered apps with in-app subscriptions is complex.
+When your app offers token-based features—like AI image generations, chat completions, or any metered AI usage—you face a maze of edge cases:

+- **Free tier limits**: How many generations can free users access?
+- **Pro tier caps**: What happens when paying users hit their monthly quota?
+- **Subscription validation**: Is this user still subscribed this month?
+- **Renewal detection**: Did Apple just auto-renew?
+Time to reset their tokens.
+- **Cross-device state**: Keeping generation counts in sync with your backend.

+Managing all this while juggling `expo-iap` purchase flows, App Store receipt validation, and database synchronization quickly becomes a maintenance nightmare.

+## The Solution

+This library bridges `expo-iap` with your database, providing the complete logic layer for token-based subscription apps.
+Instead of wiring together purchase handlers, renewal listeners, and generation counters yourself, you get:

+- A unified API that handles the IAP ↔ database sync
+- Automatic renewal detection that resets tokens on new billing cycles
+- Configurable tier limits with built-in enforcement
+- React hooks that make subscription state trivial to consume

+Focus on your AI features.
+Let this library handle the subscription plumbing.

 ## Features

 - **Database-agnostic**: Bring your own backend (Supabase, Firebase, custom API)